awslabs/amazon-neptune-tools/csv-gremlin/README.md

 ### Current Limitations

-Currently the tool does not support cardinality column headers such as `age:Int(single)`.
-Likewise lists of values declared using the `[]` column header modifier are not supported.
+Currently the tool does not support the special cardinality column headers such as `age:Int(single)`.
+However, lists of values declared using the `[]` column header modifier are supported and will generate `property` keywords that use the `set` cardinality keyword.
+So you can specifiy a header such as `score:Int[]` and in the respective row/column position specify a list of values delimited by semicolons such as `1;2;3;4;5`.

 ### Running the tool